vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

 }
 ```
 ### Eval.always
 `Eval.always` creates an Eval, which value is evaluated every time you access it.
-It is never memoized.
+It is never memoized by default.
 You can compare it to `def`.
 It is a "lazy" computation.
 ```scala
 val evalAlways = Eval.always {
   println(">>>Evaluating evalAlways...")
   superExpensiveCalculation(2, 2)
 }
 ```
+### Example
 You can access value stored in Eval with `Eval.value`.
 Let's see this behaviour in action:
 ```scala
 println("Evals are already initialised but their value haven't been used yet")